 When Frequentis acts as the main contractor and/or system integrator, which occurs more and more often, it also assumes responsibility for third-party suppliers, which entails additional risks.
 If a subcontractor provides certain components, which the main contractor has to integrate into an overall solution, the main contractor faces both technological and financial integration risks.
-In certain circumstances, it may not be possible to complete the subcontractor does not meet its contractual performance obligations, the Frequentis Group might face claims for damages or penalties or be compelled to re-assign the outstanding performance to a third party or to provide the remaining performance itself.
+In certain circumstances, it may not be possible to complete the subcontract on terms that are essentially equal to those set out in the main contract with the customer.
+If a subcontractor does not meet its contractual performance obligations, the Frequentis Group might face claims for damages or penalties or be compelled to re-assign the outstanding performance to a third party or to provide the remaining performance itself.

 - Damage to customers' assets during on-site work. - Business activities could be adversely affected by changes in the legal and political framework or the application or interpretation of laws, especially as regards regulatory, commercial, financial, and tax law. - Failure to successfully protect technology and proprietary know-how or to defend intellectual property. - Access to bank deposits or other financial assets as a result of legal regulations or the illiquidity of banks. - Non-negotiable contract terms in public tender processes and, in particular, unlimited liability clauses in public-sector contracts. - Embargoes and other trade restrictions. - Compliance-related risks.

 Operational & human resources risks